awst-austria/qa4sm/docs/dataset_update_guide.md

 ### Version fixture

 The version fixture must always be updated.
-It contains version specific metadata (that is also showed on e.g. the "Info->Datasets" overview page on qa4sm)
+It contains version specific metadata (that is also showed on e.g. the "Info->Datasets" overview page on qa4sm).
+If a dataset has multiple versions, the service assumes that the version with the highest ID is the latest version!!

 1) Add a new entry to the end of the ``versions.json`` fixture file (choose the next free "pk" version id).
 2) Fill out all fields.
 Pick a (short, unique) ``short_name`` (no spaces) and (descriptive) ``pretty_name``, e.g. "SMOSL2_v700", and "v700".